czanella/turing-czanella/04/README.md

 ## 4. Testing through Postman

 The project includes a [Postman](https://www.postman.com/) collection that describes each of the API endpoints and can be used to test them.
 It's located in `04/UsersApi.postman_collection.json`.

+The collection is setup to perform requests to `http://localhost:3000`.
+This can be changed by altering the `host` variable (https://learning.postman.com/docs/sending-requests/variables/).